rgehrsitz/rex/scripts/durable-concurrency/README.md

 and Redis observability overhead, so the runner marks those results non-comparable and excludes them from D13 gates.
 SLOWLOG reports each `EVALSHA` duration and its nested commands; those entries overlap and must not be summed.
+The command-name totals also include post-drain correctness verification.
+Stage profiling requires a `redis-cli` version that supports `--json` and SLOWLOG; the runner reports that requirement directly if either capability is unavailable.

 The runner computes the D13 gate.
 One-worker throughput must first have a coefficient of variation at or below 20%; otherwise the decision is